openrport/openrport/docs/no18-file-upload.md

 Except for the file itself the Rport server needs following information sent as text parts of a multipart request:

 ### client
-_(string required)_
+_(string optional)_

 ID of a client who should receive the file.
-You can use multiple `client` parts if needed to tranfer file to multiple clients.
+You can use multiple `client` parts if needed to transfer file to multiple clients.

+### group_id
+_(string optional)_

+Client group ID where server should place the uploaded file.
+You can provided multiple group IDs by repeating `group_id` parameter.

 ### dest
 _(string required)_